Optional Practical Training (OPT) & Work Authorization

 Amherst College alumni are a wonderful resource for international students, and you should make it a priority to connect with alumni during your four years as a student.
 They can offer information on career fields you are considering, advice on how to make the best of your Amherst College experience, and tips on finding opportunities.
 If you develop a positive, strong relationship with alumni, they may even be willing to advocate on your behalf for certain opportunities that might otherwise be difficult to obtain as international students.

-The Alumni Directory and the Pathways mentoring program are two wonderful ways to connect with alumni.
 Read the handout Connecting with Alumni or meet with a career advisor to discuss networking before you reach out.

 Advice from International Alumni

-In 2013, the Career Center surveyed some recent alumni who were international students at Amherst in order to learn more about their experiences in the job search process.
+In 2013, the Loeb Center surveyed some recent alumni who were international students at Amherst in order to learn more about their experiences in the job search process.
 Read their responses to questions like: